Summary of objective implementation status

-Of the 908 County light duty vehicles, 78 of them have been converted to zero-emissions – 9% of total.
-Despite supply constraints and several vehicle cancellations, replacement vehicles received during FY22-23 included the Ford F150 Lightning, Ford E-Transit, Ford Escape Plug-In, Chevrolet Bolt, Toyota RAV4 Prime, and Toyota Prius Prime.
-For FY23-24, 50 vehicles are due for replacement.
-Of the 50 vehicles due for replacement, Fleet projects up to 30% (15) of these vehicles will be replaced with zero-emission options.
+Of the 898 County light duty vehicles, 94 of them have been converted to zero-emissions – 11% total.
+Replacement vehicles received during FY23-24 included the Ford F150 Lightning, Ford E-Transit, Ford Escape Plug-In, Toyota RAV4 Prime, and Toyota Prius Prime.
+For FY24-25, 37 vehicles are due for replacement.
+Of the 37 vehicles due for replacement, Fleet projects up to 11% (4) of these vehicles will be replaced with zero-emission options.
 These replacements will be purchased through Fleet’s Accumulated Capital Outlay account, which is funded through Fleet’s replacement program that collects monthly payments from County Departments for future vehicle purchases.
-Fleet expects an accelerated adoption of zero-emissions vehicles to meet the 2026 deadline as more vehicle makes and models are made available, and infrastructure continues to grow.
+Fleet anticipates delays in adopting zero-emission vehicles needed to meet the 2026 deadline, largely due to a recent shift in the auto industry toward hybrid technology over EVs.
+This shift has slowed the introduction of new EV models to the market.
+While most models presented in the last SP update remain available, there has been little progress in launching new EVs in the 7+ seat and large truck categories, which attribute to a large chunk of annual replacements.
+If new plug-in EV models are introduced in 2025, we may be able to make greater progress toward reaching the 30% target as more vehicle makes and models are made available, and infrastructure continues to grow.
+The objective is now expected to be achieved by 2028.

 Total EVs